Bringing students together.

 Building new ways to see the world.

-An international student initiative fostering dialogue between young people in the United States and China, founded in May 2025.
+An international student initiative fostering dialogue between young people in the United States and China, founded in 2025.

 What is Converging Horizons?